-addition to the documents listed on the Pre-Interview Checklist in this package, DV applicants should also bring the llowing items to your visa interview: Appointment information printed from the "Entrant Status Check" on the E-DV website.
-Documents showing that you have either a qualifying high school education OR have two (2) years of qualifying work experience in the last five (5) years immediately prior to application (for the principal applicant only; more information is available online).
+lition to the documents listed on the Pre-Interview Checklist in this package, DV applicants should also bring the ring items to your visa interview: Appointment information printed from the "Entrant Status Check" on the E-DV website.
+Documents showing that you have either a qualifying high school education OR two (2) years of qualifying work experience in the five (5) years immediately prior to application (for the principal applicant only; more information is available online ).
 Payment in cash of the \$330 Diversity Visa Application Fee for each visa applicant.
+Proof of financial stability (bank book, bank statement and/or proof of liquid assets), or Joint Sponsor's signed Affidavit of Support (I-134), along with proof of his/her citizenship or Legal Permanent Resident status and a complete federal income tax transcripts from the IRS for the most recent year.